-- Keep new batteries in their original blister packaging out of the sight and reach of your children.
+- Keep new batteries in their original blister packaging out of the sight and reach of children.

-- Tape down battery compartments if possible or keep the entire watch or key fob out of sight and reach of your children.
+- Tape down battery compartments if possible or keep the entire watch or key fob out of sight and reach of children.

 - Only buy toys and other equipment from reliable sources – they are more likely to have passed safety regulations.